-Symptom Action , If the part is a CRU, replace it.
+Symptom Action A cover lock is broken is not working, or a sin problem has occurred milar If the part is a CRU, replace it.
 If the part is a FRU, the part must be replaced by a trained service technician.